Planes, Trains and Automobiles: RSNA 2025 Travelers Brave Chicago's Historic Snowfall

 Meanwhile, RSNA Past President N. Reed Dunnick, MD, and his wife Marilyn Roubidoux, MD, a professor of radiology at the University of Michigan Medical School, in Ann Arbor, woke at 5:30 a.m. to make their 8:45 a.m. flight from Detroit to O’Hare.
 Dr. Dunnick was looking forward to attending the RSNA Past Presidents’ Dinner on Saturday evening.

-“Once we checked the luggage, got through security and arrived at the appropriate gate, we saw that the flight was delayed—first just by half an hour, then until 10:00 a.m.,” he said.
-“We were allowed to board the flight, but an hour later, even though the plane was completely boarded, they canceled it.”
+“We were allowed to board the flight, but an hour later, even though the plane was completely boarded, they canceled it,” he said.

 Emerging from the cramped cabin to the same gate they’d entered, Dr. Dunnick considered trying his luck with Milwaukee, where the storm hadn’t yet arrived in full force.
-A flight scheduled for 12:15 p.m. would connect them to the Amtrak Hiawatha Line, which could carry them comfortably to Chicago’s Union Station.
+A flight scheduled for 12:15 p.m. would connect them to the Amtrak, which could carry them comfortably to Chicago’s Union Station.

 Diverted Flight Leads to Road Trip

 David Yousem, MD, MBA, was scheduled to present during a session on imaging paraneoplastic syndromes on Sunday morning.
-His flight from Denver took off at 7:15 a.m.
-MT, on Saturday as planned and was due to arrive at Chicago’s Midway Airport at 10:40 a.m.
-CT.
+His flight from Denver took off on Saturday as planned and was due to arrive at Chicago’s Midway Airport later that morning.

 He and his fellow passengers learned that they were being diverted to Cleveland to refuel.
 “So, we landed in Cleveland, and the flight attendants said to stick by the gate, so after we refuel we could make another attempt at the gate.”